bandprotocol/bandchain-docs-archived/docs/developer/dapp-integrations/requesting-data-from-bandchain.md

 Both of these functions take in one argument, the requestID of the request you want to retrieve the result/proof from.

-If the query is successful, the code should print a value similar to: `{ px: 91795049n }`.
+If the query is successful, the code should print a value similar to: `{ price: 11406282500000n }`, which is the retrieved price of Bitcoin multiplied by 1 billion.